 moon take about four weeks.
 It is about four weeks from new moon to new moon for one lunar month between full moons.

-new moon is hidden by the sun, aligned in a straight line with the sun and earth too.
+new moon hidden by the sun is aligned direclty in a straight line with the earth too.
 Then it is in the syzygies with the sun from the same side of the Earth, rather than from the other side with the Earth in between as in the full moon.
 Over little more than

 a week it begins waxing from the new moon into the first quarter moon, where it is 90 degrees from the sun, with its eastern side shining.
 Over little more than the second week, it waxes more until it reaches full moon, and the whole side that faces Earth